citruspi/citruspi.io/_posts/2013-03-13-running-sentry-for-pennies.md

 A few months ago, I discovered [Papertrail](http://papertrailapp.com) and for the first time, I looked forward to going over my server logs every day.

 I began to search for other centralized logging solutions.
 Two services which I found were [Splunk](#) and [Sentry](#).
-I\'ve had Splunk running on my Linode server for the past few months, but never got around to Sentry.
+I've had Splunk running on my Linode server for the past few months, but never got around to Sentry.
 I finally got around to it on Wednesday.

 The only turn off for Sentry was the pricing, so I decided to host it myself.
-This way, I pay pennies and I don\'t have any restrictions.
+This way, I pay pennies and I don't have any restrictions.
 Best of both worlds.

 ### Platform

-I\'m currently running Sentry on a 32 bit Micro EC2 instance with Amazon Linux.
+I'm currently running Sentry on a 32 bit Micro EC2 instance with Amazon Linux.

 #### Database